Community Gardens Working Group

 The Greater Greenville Master Gardeners Association began our support for community gardens in the 1990’s with the development of Project Host Soup Kitchen Garden.
 While no longer maintaining a specific community garden, the GGMG in association with Clemson Extension has created a Community Garden Working Group Program that assigns Master Gardener Mentors to assist with local community gardens.

 Community Gardens are defined as any piece of land gardened by a group of people.
-They can be community-based, school-based, faith-based, or individual plots and are typically flowers, vegetables, and fruits.
+They can be community-based, school-based, faith-based, or individual plots and are typically planted with flowers, vegetables, and fruits.

 Community Gardens are defined as any piece of land gardened by a group of people.
-They can be community-based, school-based, faith-based, or individual plots and are typically flowers, vegetables, and fruits.
+They can be community-based, school-based, faith-based, or individual plots and are typically planted with flowers, vegetables, and fruits.

 - Basic gardening skills